Adana Printing Machines: Donald Aspinall

 Donald Affleck Aspinall was born in South Kensington, London, in 1899.
 Unusually for the time, his parents separated, and his father Herbert left the seven-year-old Donald and his brothers, John and Cecil, in the sole care of their mother, Lilian.

-In 1917 Donald served in World War I, presumably having lied about his age.
-Later that year he returned from the front suffering from shell-shock.
+Aspinall served in the 10th Battalion of the Essex Regiment in World War I, joining the army one week after his eighteenth birthday.
+He was medically discharged in 1918 and returned from the front suffering from shell-shock.
 While recovering, he began working on the design of a small flat-bed printing press.
 He advertised it in Model Engineer magazine in 1918 and was overwhelmed by the response.
 The teenage Aspinall is said to have tried to hand the money over to the local constabulary, rather than face the prospect of fulfilling so many orders.
 He was persuaded that this was not a wise move by an understanding policeman, and he eventually produced enough machines to fill the orders.

 After losing his job five years later, Aspinall founded the Adana Agency and turned his hobby into a business.
 From premises in Twickenham, he began selling flat-bed wooden presses to hobby printers.
 The competitive pricing and self-inking system ensured its success.

 In 1928 he married Dorothy Lucas.
 They later had two children, Robert and Diana.
 The company was going from strength to strength, with new models launched regularly, showrooms opening in London and Manchester, and official distributors enlisted in New York and Perth, Western Australia.

 A decade later, the company's fortunes declined.
 In 1939 Aspinall suffered the first of several strokes and the economic pressures of World War II left the Adana Agency in meltdown.
 After a meeting of the creditors, the company's assets were sold to Frederick Ayers.

 Until his death in 1948, Aspinall continued to correspond with Frederick Ayers, sharing advice and ideas for new designs.

 Aspinall's engineering achievements are sometimes dismissed as he borrowed so heavily from American designs, but his business acumen and talent for re-working existing ideas (such as creating a revolving ink-disk for his flat-bed presses) are widely acknowledged.